Profit / Loss – Case Interview Framework Clarification

 total production cost = produced and sold + produced but not sold

 And do a break down that way instead.
-My frameworks include common ways to segment numbers, but it is not dogma… you have to adapt as you go depending on the specifics of the case.
+My frameworks include common ways to segment numbers, but it is not dogma… you must adapt as you go depending on the specifics of the case.

 This helps resolve my question.